tyczj/ExtendedCalendarView/README.md

 if you dont want other apps to have access to your database make you add this attribute to the provider

     android:permission="signature"

+Current database columns

+    id - database id of the event
+    event (Text) - name of the event location (Text) - where the event is description (Text) - information about the event start (Integer) - when the event starts end (Integer) - when the event ends start_day (Integer) - julian start day
+    end_day (Integer) - julian end day
+    color (Integer) - the color of the event

 Adding Events
 =============